bexruzdiv/cluster_vault/README.md

 ## How to use ansible roles?
 __You just need to change the variables in the defaults/main.yml file inside the roles to use these ansible roles!__
-### Vault role
+## Vault role
 __This Ansible role performs the following tasks:__
 1. Installs Vault on all servers.
 2. Configures Vault according to specified settings.
 3. Starts Vault using systemd.
-4. Establishes a cluster with three nodes.
+4. Establishes a cluster with three nodes (the roles are adapted to a cluster of 3 nodes)
 5. Enables interconnection of Raft storage among the nodes.

-## Required of you!
+### Required of you!
 Change variables in the defaults/main.yml
 Change IP address with your`s
 ```
 vault_server_1:   # * leader ip address